- Released: 2020

 It’s the final three songs where Wire really pull it out of the hat though, especially on the disturbing ‘Oklahoma’.
 “I admired your sexy hearse” is one of the creepiest lyrics I’ve heard in a long time!

 It’s a good effort from Wire, this.
 To their credit, they seem like they’re trying to sound slightly different on every album.
-It may not always work brilliantly, but when you’ve been around for as long as they have, it’s an achievement in itself to keep sounding inventive without losing their signature sound.
+It may not always work brilliantly, but when you’ve been around for as long as they have, it’s an achievement in itself to keep sounding inventive without losing your signature sound.